slviajero/tinybasic/MANUAL.md

 INPUT &16, A\$

 reads the string A\$ from the file.
-INPUT can have comma seperated arguments.
-Each variable expects the input in a new line of the file.
-Like for in console input, INPUT does not split the I/O. Example:

-INPUT &16, A, B

-would read the first line of the file as a number into variable A and the second line into variable B.
+INPUT can have comma seperated arguments and reads comma separated data from BASIC 2.0 on.

 I/O operations ususally report no errors on the console and keep the the program running if an error occurs.
 The variable @S contains the error status of the operation. @S has to be reset explicitly before using it because it remembers and error status of previous operations and is never reset by the interpreter.
 Example: